-This Minestrone Soup recipe is a nutritious, veggie loaded soup with a tomato broth, Italian seasoning, and short cut pasta.
-It’s naturally vegan, ready in 30 minutes, and loved by people of ALL ages!
+Minestrone Soup is a nutritious vegetable soup with fresh veggies, light tomato broth, Italian seasoning, and short cut pasta.
+It’s naturally vegan, ready in 30 minutes, and loved by the whole family!

 A reliable, homemade minestrone soup should be a staple in anyone’s healthy meal rotation.